XRPLF/clio/README.md

 so extraction is much faster and clio can keep up with rippled in real time.
 Even under intense load, clio should not lag behind the network, as clio is not processing the data, and is simply writing to a database.
-The throughput of clio is dependent on the throughput of your database, but a standard Postgres, Cassandra or Scylla deployment can handle the write load of the XRP Ledger without any trouble.
+The throughput of clio is dependent on the throughput of your database, but a standard Cassandra or Scylla deployment can handle the write load of the XRP Ledger without any trouble.
 Generally the performance considerations come on the read side, and depends on the number of RPC requests your clio nodes are serving.
 Be aware that very heavy read traffic can impact write throughput.
 Again, this